Peugeot 309: Facelift (Phase 2)

 The summer of 1989 saw the introduction of the Phase 2 Peugeot 309.
-It revised the design of the rear, lowering the boot lip, changing the rear lights to a more 'smoked style' and making slight alterations to the front radiator grille.
+It revised the design of the rear, considerably lowering the boot lip, changing the rear lights to a more 'smoked style' and making slight alterations to the front radiator grille.

 Also, an updated interior was required to address severe criticisms leveled at the Phase 1's, Talbot-designed multi-piece dashboard which was prone to developing squeaks and rattles.
 The GTi models received a colour-coded, one-piece rear spoiler as opposed to the Phase 1's outdated rubber spoiler which, by then, harked back to early 1980s design practice.

 Quite importantly a modified gearbox called 'BE3' was introduced, a revision of the original 'BE1' unit, placing reverse in the "down and to the right" position behind fifth gear, as opposed to the earlier "up and to the left" position next to first gear.
 Retrospectively, the 'BE3' gearboxes are slightly less prone to failure than their earlier counterparts.